ASTRO-POLIS/swift-polis/README.md

 **Note about testing:** The tests are only to test encoding and decoding different types from and to JSON and (later) to XML formatters.
 For some types the implementation of `CustomStringConvertible` will be also tested in order to support easy debugging.

 ## To Do
 - PolisDirection needs more documentation
+- PolisCommunicationChannel needs Documentation and Tests
+- PolisAddress needs Documentation and Tests